-Conduct a public hearing and adopt a Resolution recommending that the City Council adopt an Ordinance adding Chapter 9 to the Madera Municipal Code related to Wireless Facilities; adopt a Policy related to Small Wireless Facilities in the Public Right-of-Way; and find the action to be Categorically Exempt pursuant to Section 15061(b)(3) the General Rule of Exception of the California Environmental Quality Act.
+Conduct a public hearing and introduce for first reading by title only and waive the full reading of:

+- 1. A Regulatory Ordinance Adding Chapter 9 to Title X of the Madera Municipal Code Relating to Wireless Facilities on Private Property - 2.
+Adoption of City Council Resolution adopting a Small Wireless Facilities Policy in the Public Rights-of-Way - 3.
+Adoption of a Categorical Exemption pursuant to Section 15061(b)(3) of the California Environmental Quality Act.